EMPATHY THROUGH STORY, EXPRESSED AS A CELEBRATION OF AMATEUR ART AND THE SIMPLE AND RELENTLESS DESIRE TO CREATE.

 It’s a conversation about being 50.
 And I hope you enjoy it as much as I did.

-Episode 16 – Joe Stroffolino: Catholic School, AI Sucks, and the Cabbage Song
+Episode 16 – Fresh, Bold Thing -Joe Stroffolino: Catholic School, AI Sucks, and the Cabbage Song

 On episode 16, I sat down with Tucson, Arizona’s very own Joe Stroffolino to talk about his three original songs: “Catholic School,” “AI Sucks,” and “Charlie (Cabbage Song).”Joe has a lot to say about the world around him.
 He approaches each subject with such enthusiasm that you get the feeling he’s going to leap out of the chair at the end of every sentence—a kind of physical punctuation, an interpretive dance of periods and exclamation marks.